weavolutionmage/drachenwald/offices/seneschal/lawproposal1.md

 **The Law Council is currently asking your view on the following draft law proposals.**

-**We would appreciate your comments on this subject; no later than [date of commenting deadline].
+**We would appreciate your comments on this subject; no later than on 21 July 2020.
 Please use the web form at the end of this page when sharing your thoughts with us.**

 **With thanks in advance for your service, The Law Council**